abossard/apim-validate-jwt/README.md

 You can use the locally generated keys in the `infra/keys/` directory to create test tokens:
 - Use `jwt_signing_private.pem` to sign your tokens
 - Use `jwt_encryption_public.pem` to encrypt your tokens (if testing JWE)
-- Ensure your tokens include the required claims as specified in the terraform outputs
+- Ensure your tokens include the required claims:
+  - issuer: Value from `validate-jwt-issuer` named value
+  - audience: Value from `validate-jwt-audience` named value
+  - scope: Value from `validate-jwt-required-scope` named value

 ## 📝 Policy Details